On perfect matchings, edge-colourings and eigenvalues of cubic graphs: Final remarks

 \begin{proposition} The chromatic number of a connected cubic graph is determined by its spectrum. \end{proposition}

 \begin{proof} Let $G$ be a connected cubic graph with chromatic number $\chi(G)$.
 According to Brooks' theorem~\cite{B} $\chi(G)\leq 4$ with equality if and only if $G=K_4$, and $\chi(G)=2$ whenever $G$ is bipartite.
-Bipartiteness and being $K_4$ can be seen from the spectrum, therefore the spectrum of $G$ determines when $\chi(G)= 2$ and when $\chi(G)=4$, and therefore also when $\chi(G)=3$. \end{proof}
+Bipartiteness and being $K_4$ can be seen from the spectrum, therefore the spectrum of $G$ determines $G$ when $\chi(G)= 2$ and when $\chi(G)=4$, and therefore also when $\chi(G)=3$. \end{proof} Similarly, the clique number (order of the maximum clique) of a connected cubic graph is determined by its spectrum, whilst it is not true for a regular graph in general (see \cite{EH}).
+In both cases the connectivity requirement is essential.

-For disconnected cubic graphs this is false.
 Indeed, the disjoint union of a cube and two truncated $K_4$'s is cospectral with the disjoint union of two $K_4$'s and the bipartite double of a truncated $K_4$.
 Both graphs have spectrum $\{3^3,2^6,1^3,0^4,-1^9,-2^6,-3\}$.
-The first one has chromatic number 3, and the second one chromatic number 4. \\
+The first one has chromatic and clique number equal to 3, and for the second graph both numbers are equal to 4. \\

-{\bf Acknowledgement.} I thank Krystal Guo for her initial help with the~research~for~ this~note.
+{\bf Acknowledgement.} I thank Krystal Guo for her initial help with the research for this note.